 Please Keep in mind - Ads on the Aviation Ad Network ™ appear on many different websites and webpages, and even search results pages where the publisher has integrated our contextual search delivery functionality into their site.

 When you advertise with Aviation Ad Network ™, your ads can appear on different places across the web, depending on how you target your ads, to whom you choose to show them, and the types of ads you create.
-Aviation Ad Network ™ is an aviation specific advertising network, and we do our best to insure that all of our publishers are aviation related.
+Aviation Ad Network ™ is an aviation specific advertising network, and we do our best to ensure that all of our publishers are aviation related.
 Here's where or to whom your ads can appear:

 • On search sites